d-morrison/IntroStatActivities/_book/04-EDA-quantitative.md

 * Types of graphs: boxplots, dot plots, histograms

-To review these concepts see Section 2.3 in the textbook.
+To review these concepts, see Section 2.3 in the textbook.

 ## Movies released in 2016